ppapasaikas/SANJUAN/README.txt

          Statistics) which are used internally by SANJUAN.
 4. db: contains annotation data used internally by SANJUAN.
-5. mapping_indexes: There, STAR indexes
-         compiled by the user, are stored.
-         These indexes and files are used only by the pre-processing and mapping routine of SANJUAN.
+5. mapping_indexes: contains STAR indexes compiled by the user.
+They are used only by the pre-processing and mapping routine of SANJUAN.
+Can be left empty if you don't use this functionality of SANJUAN.

 IMPORTANT: contents of the db folder is necessary for the  splicing analysis.
-Adding genomes / species will populate this folder with data.
-See section ADDING GENOMES / SPECIES for installation details.
+Adding genomes will populate this folder with data.
+See section ADDING GENOMES for installation details.

 IMPORTANT: contents of the indexes folder are used by the pre-processing routines of SANJUAN (essentially mapping).